 The tone Peele maintains is effortless.
 It veers from unsettling (the stirring of tea) to strange, to surreal moments (a man running full-pelt in the middle of the night).
-That it's both funny and alarming in is a sign of the impressive balancing act Peele achieves.
+That it's both funny and alarming is a sign of the impressive balancing act Peele achieves.

-Daniel Kaluuya puts a performance that's nicely calibrated between restraint and paranoia, unable to dispel the thought that something's amiss and he's the reason why.
+Daniel Kaluuya puts in a performance that's nicely calibrated between restraint and paranoia, unable to dispel the thought that something's amiss and he's the reason why.
 Alison Williams plays his caring girlfriend Rose Armitage, who acknowledges her parents try too hard and at the same time seems oblivious to Chris's treatment.

 This is a film where the script and its characters have a depth that in other films is too often traded for cheap scares.